Readyforthedraft.com

 02/13/26 – David Bailey, Edge, Texas Tech

 2025 is a season the Commanders would like to forget as it saw any hopes of competing in the NFC East dashed when Jayden Daniels battled a slew of injuries, beginning with a sprained knee in Week 2, then a hamstring injury in Week 7 followed by the gruesome dislocated elbow two weeks later that ended his season.
 Danels must stay healthy if Washington looks to bounce back in 2026.
 He’s also going to need weapons in the passing game.
 Terry McLaurin racked up 1,000 yards receiving in five straight seasons, but a nagging quad injury kept him to just 10 games.
 While he was out, Deebo Samuel, for whom the Commanders traded with the 49ers, led the team in receiving with just 727 yards and is now a free agent after his contract was void, leaving $12 million in dead cap space.
 Washington could look to free agency to find a complementary receiver to Scary Terry, or they could target Carnell Tate, Makai Lemon or Jordyn Tyson.
 The ground game must also be addressed this offseason after finishing 30th in the league in yards.
-Austin Ekeler only played in two games due to injury, but Jacory Croskey-Merritt was a revelation leading the team with 805 yards.
+Rachaad White and Jerome Ford were brought in during free agency, but they’re seen as role players at the RB position.
+Jacory Croskey-Merritt was a revelation leading the team with 805 yards a season ago, but he’s not someone who could carry the load at RB.
 Jeremiyah Love would be the perfect RB to pair with Daniels.
-However, the Commanders likely will have to trade up to secure Love’s services.
-I have to imagine Washington’s focus early in the draft should be on upgrading a porous defense that finished dead last in yards given up.
+I also have to imagine Washington’s focus early in the draft will be on upgrading a porous defense that finished dead last in yards given up.
 There’ a chance Caleb Downs could still be on the board with this pick, meaning the Commanders could take a potentially generational player at No. 7.
 Will Harris, Jeremy Reaves and Quan Martin were the starters on the back end of the defense, but Harris missed 8 games due to a fractured fibula and is now in the last year of his deal, much like Martin is, while Reaves is seen more as a Special Teams ace and backup option defensively.
 Downs has the versatility to play either safety spot but excels at FS.
-The last time Washington drafted a free safety in Round 1 was in 2004 when the team selected Sean Taylor with the 5th pick overall in 2004.
+The last time Washington drafted a free safety in Round 1 was in 2004 when the team selected the late Sean Taylor with the 5th pick overall in 2004.
 Taylor was potentially a generational player at the position before his life was cut short and Downs could be that guy for Washington now.
 DE had been the top need on defense, but with the free agent signings of Odafe Oweh and K’Lavon Chaisson, the Commanders can focus their attention elsewhere here and target a young edge rusher on Day 2.
-Caleb Downs was once thought of as a sure-fire top five pick but after the news of a degenerative ACL, his stock may fall, which would be to the Commanders’ absolute benefit.
-Downs would be a perfect fit in DC Daronte Jones’ defense playing either as a box safety or at nickel but would be used all over the field.
-Downs is a high-IQ player who rarely gets fooled on play action or misdirection, has sideline-to-sideline range and plays well both in man and zone coverage.
-The Commanders haven’t had an elite safety since Taylor and adding Downs would immediately strengthen the back end of their defense.
+I think Washington is looking to surround Daniels with weapons and securing the services of an elite-level RB like Love is the right move here, if he were to fall.
+However, with Love off the board, this pick has to be Tate, right?
+I mean, Tate already said that McLaurin is “his guy” on an episode of The Rich Eisen Show.
+Tate emerged out of the shadow of talented sophomore Jeremiah Smith to be one of the premier WRs in all of college football.
+Tate has plenty of speed to stretch the defense vertically but is also sudden with his route running to separate with ease on the first two levels.
+He can track the football with the best of them and shows of an impressive catch radius to come down with the football.
+Tate fits well with McLaurin because he can work down the field, separate with routes over the middle and is a contested catch savant (87.3% per PFF).

 02/25/26 – Makai Lemon, WR, USC